Umami Pot

 Takenoko Menma (Seasoned Bamboo Shoots)

-This Takenoko Menma recipe is a perfect choice if you want to easily make menma, a familiar topping in Japanese ramen, or enjoy bamboo shoots as a side dish or snack.
-Enjoy the crunchy texture and addictive flavor.
+Takenoko Menma is a perfect choice if you want an easy way to prepare menma—a familiar topping for Japanese ramen—or to enjoy bamboo shoots as a side dish or snack.
+Enjoy its crunchy texture and addictive flavor.

 No ratings yet